twsla

 -t, --timeRange string Time range

-You can specify the same filter as the search.The specification of the data to be extracted is the same as the count command.
+You can specify the same filters as the search command.
+Data extraction patterns are specified the same way as the count command.

 $twsla extract -f fail -e ip

-Press the i key while the numerical data is extracted to display the statistical information of the numerical data.
+Press the i key while numerical data is extracted to display statistical information.

 tfidf command